 "What, her?
 No, she killed herself."
 Hagrid gazed at the pool of blood now seeping into the ground.
 "After Volde— after that one keeled over, she kind of went to pieces.
 She pulled out a knife an' slit her own wrists."
 He shook his head.
 "Crazier than a kneazle in heat."

 "Then who killed Voldemort?
 And why did you kill the snake?"

-Hagrid bent his head and this time covered his face with the massive handkerchief.
+Hagrid bent his head and covered his face with the massive handkerchief.
 "She was comin' at me.
 Harry, I'm sorry."
 He peeked out.
 "Can yeh forgive me?
 I— I never killed nothin' before, well, except maybe some moles, but never someone's pet.
 I know she did some bad things, but Merlin, that one made her do 'em.
-She would never have done 'em if she had a choice."
+She never would have done 'em if she had a choice."
 His sobs returned, and for several moments he couldn't speak.

 Ginny moved closer and took the handkerchief from Hagrid.
 She wiped his face, then wrung it out and patted down his beard, now soaked with tears.

-"Hagrid" she said, "it's okay.
+"Hagrid, it's okay.
 She had to die.
 If she had lived, Voldemort would still be alive and Harry would be dead.
 You did the right thing."
 She reached up and patted his shoulder as Harry came to stand next to her.

 "Well," Hagrid said, still teary and taking back the handkerchief, "if yeh say so.
 You an' Harry know a lot more about that one than I do, an' I'm sure all of it's bad."